mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 the IETF's overall funding model.
 This is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.
-If unlimited free remote participation is determined to adversely affect the number of paying participants or the cost of free participation emerges to a signification factor, the LLC might implement additional measures to manage these costs.
+If unlimited free remote participation is determined to adversely affect the number of paying participants or the cost of free participation emerges to be a signification factor, the LLC might implement additional measures to manage these costs.
 If the LLC decides to do this, they should make their decision and rationale known to the community.
 As discussed in the next section, assessment of eligibility is difficult and any limit